shahabvshahabi1996/data-structure-algorithms/algorithms/sort/selection-sort.md

 largest index = 0

-if element at index i < element at index j then we put largest to index = js.
+if element at index i < element at index j then we put largest to index = j.

 if we rich the last unsorted index then we swap the largest index element with the last unsorted index.